 Mutual Water Companies - California Management Services

 Mutual water companies service approximately 1.3 million people in California or about 3.5 percent of the population.
 They provide water service in rural areas that have no alternative source of water and in some urban pockets.
-Most mutual water companies are organized as private non-private corporations under the California Corporations Code.
+Most mutual water companies are organized as private non-profit corporations under the California Corporations Code.
 They are not subject to the Davis-Stirling Act, but they are subject to the California Department of Public Health and must comply with the requirements of the State Water Resources Control Board and the Regional Water Quality Control Board.
 The California Corporations Code requires mutual water companies to hold annual shareholder or member meetings, elect directors, and distribute financial statements to shareholders and members every year.
 Shareholders and members have the right to inspect the books and records of the corporation, including the accounting records.
 Our firm provides management services to mutual water companies anywhere in California.
 If you need assistance with an election, we recommend: HOAlnspectorofElections.org.

 FAQ - Mutual Water Companies